tegonal/cohiva/.github/CONTRIBUTING.md

-# Contributing to PROJECT_NAME
+# Contributing to cohiva

-Thank you very much for taking your time to contribute to PROJECT_NAME :smiley:
+Thank you very much for taking your time to contribute to cohiva :smiley:

 Following a few guidelines so that others can quickly benefit from your contribution.